aaryaman11/ntoolsbrowser.github.io/README.md

 ## 3. For Future Developers

 You can find information about some of the weirder parts of the code that were too big to fit in comments [here](https://github.com/ntoolsbrowser/ntoolsbrowser.github.io/blob/main/Docs/futuredevs.md)
-## 4. Publications
+## 4. Citation

-**N-Tools-Browser: Web-Based Visualization of Electrocorticography Data for Epilepsy Surgery**.
+For reference in publication, please cite our accompany paper **N-Tools-Browser: Web-Based Visualization of Electrocorticography Data for Epilepsy Surgery**.
 Frontiers in Bioinformatics, April 2022.
 [Link](https://www.frontiersin.org/articles/10.3389/fbinf.2022.857577/full).

 ## 5. Affiliations